rwbl/hmitiles-for-domoticz/README.md

 1. **Download the Repository:** Save the `www/` and `backend/` folders onto your local PC.
 2. **Launch a Local View:** Simply double-click the `www/templates/solarinfodashboard/index.html` file inside Windows 11.
 It will spin up your clean grid matrix right inside your web browser.
 3. **Change the Data Hooks:** Open `index.html` in any text editor.
-Locate the `data-device-idx="5"` attribute fields.
+Locate the `data-device-idx="NNN"` attribute fields.
 Swap out those numbers to match any running virtual device numbers inside your active Domoticz system dashboard.
 4. **Connect the Engine:** Drop the `SyncSolarMetrics.lua` routine into your Domoticz events script panel, and your dashboard will immediately begin auto-refreshing with your live metrics!

 ---